Apply for On-Campus Student Job Opportunities

 Applicants must:

-- provide a writing sample of at least three pages that illustrates one’s best writing; and
+- provide a writing sample of at least three pages that illustrates one’s best writing

 - request a letter of recommendation from a professor (this can be e-mailed to Dr. Essid).